wildlyinaccurate/wildlyinaccurate.github.io/_posts/2010-09-27-my-top-five-beers.md

 ## **1. Renaissance Craftsman**

 Renaissance is a small brewery run by two experienced Californian brewers.
-Located in Blenheim, Malborough, Renaissance was founded with one goal in mind - to produce stunning beers in a region more renouned for the excellence of its wines.
+Located in Blenheim, Marlborough, Renaissance was founded with one goal in mind - to produce stunning beers in a region more renowned for the excellence of its wines.

 The Craftsman is a limited release oatmeal chocolate stout.
 Using a mixture of crystal, brown, and black malts, the Renaissance brewers have created a stout that has a full rounded flavour with the intensity you would expect from a stout.
-Cocoa nibs are added to the brew kettle and fermentor, giving the stout a wonderful chocolate aroma which compliments perfectly the notes of coffee and caramel.
+Cocoa nibs are added to the brew kettle and fermenter, giving the stout a wonderful chocolate aroma which compliments perfectly the notes of coffee and caramel.
 The Craftsman gets its beautiful smooth texture from the rolled oats which are added to the grains before they are mashed.

 The Renaissance Craftsman is sweet and delicate enough to be enjoyed with cakes and biscuits, but also tasty enough to compliment red meats (especially venison).
 This is without a doubt my favourite beer, and I drink it as often as I can!
 Unfortunately though, it has become very difficult to find.
 I know of only one New World supermarket that stocks Renaissance beers, and it very rarely has the Craftsman in stock.